radius-project/design-notes/README.md

 Minor changes such as documentation updates or small bug fixes may be reviewed and implemented directly via a GitHub issue.
 For larger changes, such as new feature design, a design process is required.
 These must get consensus from Radius maintainers and its community, and should follow the [design note template](./template/YYYY-MM-design-template.md) in this repository.

+For more information on how to contribute to Radius visit [CONTRIBUTING.md](https://github.com/project-radius/radius/blob/main/CONTRIBUTING.md).

 ## Structure

 The repository is organized into several sections, each corresponding to a specific area of Radius: